 There are also accidents where someone is run over or hit by a careless snowmobile driver or a drunk snowmobile driver.
 The insurance companies will usually try to place at least part of the blame on the person who was run over or hit by the snowmobile.
 Again, our snowmobile accident lawyers in MN have found that early investigation can be crucial to proving a case where someone was hit by a snowmobile, and recovering for the victim’s injuries.

-Pam Rochlin and David Rochlin are Minnesota personal injury attorneys with more than 25 years’ experience, handling hundreds of accident cases, including snowmobile accident injuries in MN and other recreational activities like boating and waterskiing.
+Pam Rochlin and David Rochlin are Minnesota personal injury attorneys with more than 25 years’ experience, successfully handling hundreds of accident cases, including snowmobile accident injuries in MN and other recreational activities like boating and waterskiing.
 Pam was a former partner at Meshbesher & Spence; offering small firm personal attention to her clients.
 If you have been injured in a snowmobile crash, a lawyer can meet you to discuss your case at our offices in Edina, Woodbury and Minneapolis.
 Our snowmobile accident lawyers also meet people at their homes to discuss a snowmobile accident injury in St. Paul, Brainerd MN, Rogers, Elk River MN, St. Cloud MN, Maple Grove, Brooklyn Park, Chanhassen, Chaska, and other cities throughout Minnesota.
 We will always provide you with a free initial consultation and we never charge anything unless you receive compensation for your injuries.